givemepower8/Phaser3Practices/docs/COC.md

 #### TH12 Heros

-Heros usually work on some suicide missions so to clear obstacle, or create path for main troops or protect them as meat shield.
+Heros usually work on some suicide missions so to clear obstacle and CC troops, or create path for main troops or protect them as meat shield.

 Facts about queen,